mattjegan/awesome-hacktoberfest/readme.md

 - [Issue Finder](http://hacktoberfest-finder.netlify.com) - finds issues made especially for hacktoberfest, also allows filtering by language
 - [Hacktoberfest Finder](https://hacktoberfest-finder.netlify.app/) - easy way to find issues to work on during hacktoberfest, including the ability to filter by language and least comments.
-- [Up For Grabs](https://up-for-grabs.net/#/) - find beginner-friendly projects and issues
+- [Up For Grabs](https://up-for-grabs.net/#/) - find beginner-friendly projects and issues.

 ### Using labels